sailfish009/openstructure/modules/img/alg/doc/alg.rst

   # applies algorithm object in place, overwriting the image
   im.ApplyIP( rand_alg )

 Sometimes, there is no need to create a permanent instance of an algorithm object.
 A temporary object enough:

 .. code-block:: python

   # applies temporary algorithm object in-place
   im.ApplyIP( img.alg.GaussianFilter(4.0) )

 When used this way, the algorithm class will cease to exist as soon as the algorithm is applied.
 However, some algorithm are stateful and store information.
-One good example is the Stat algorithm, which does not modify the image when applied, but change its internal state to store information extracted from the image, which can be recovered later.
+One good example is the :class:`Stat` algorithm, which does not modify the image when applied, but change its internal state to store information extracted from the image, which can be recovered later.
 For example:

 .. code-block:: python